-VAT is one of the forms of sells taxation.
-VAT has been proposed for reforming existing taxes like as turnover tax as well as it has been developed for economic growth by generating more revenue that other existing sell taxes, hotel tax, contract tax, entertainment tax and air flight tax etc. Many countries have introduced VAT (more than 125 countries) and other are in the implementation process.
+VAT is one of the forms of Sales Taxation.
+VAT has been proposed for reforming existing taxes like as turnover tax as well as it has been developed for economic growth by generating more revenue that other existing Sell Taxes, Hotel Tax, Contract Tax, Entertainment Tax and Air Flight Tax etc. Many countries have introduced VAT (more than 125 countries) and other are in the implementation process.

-Alan A. Taif (Value Added Tax Administrative and Policy issues, IMF, Oct 1991 p.1) "pointed mainly three groups of reasons to adopt a VAT revenue, neutrality and efficiency.
+Alan A. Taif (Value Added Tax Administrative and Policy issues, IMF, Oct 1991 p.1) "pointed mainly three groups of reasons to adopt a VAT: revenue, neutrality and efficiency.
 Certainly, these groups of the characteristics of an ideal tax system".
 Another feature of an ideal tax system is equity.
 VAT is more equitable in the sense that it falls equally on all goods that gather a different proportion of value added at various stages.
 Further more, VAT is favored from an administrative point of view.

 Clue and Friedlander (Government Finance Economics of the Public Sector, 1981.
-7th Edition, P. 420) evaluated the value added form of sales tax.
-Which offers several potential advantages important advantages of the retail sales tax are fully attained; yet a large portion more than half on the revenue is collected at pre-retail levels.
+7th Edition, P. 420) evaluated the value added form of Sales Tax which offers several potential advantages important:

+1. For many countries the possibility of avoiding the adverse consequence of the turnover tax, without concentrating the impact of the tax at any one stage in production and distribution.
+The value added tax produces no economic distortions or loss of efficiency if properly designed.
+The advantages of the retail Sales Tax are fully attained; yet a large portion more than half on the revenue is collected at pre-retail levels.
 This is of no great importance in the untied states but is of great merit in many countries; in which retailing is small scale and excluding producers strongly resist paying taxes.